ShayanHajibagher/voice-chat-app/readme.txt

 - im not a coder so dont expect to high of this project but i do my best to make it better and i listen to the comments.
 - Multi-language support (English, Persian)
 - Conversation memory
-- Web UI option (run with --web flag)
+- Web UI option (not complete so its not working for now)
 - Keyboard shortcuts for control

 guide: